Mingxuel/SecondDesktop/README.md

 &ensp;&ensp;So i developed this tool,named "Second Desktop".
 &ensp;&ensp;-If you want to edit Registry.
 &ensp;&ensp;-If you want to open folder,just like c:/a/b/c/d.

+### Configuring
+1. Windows XP/7/vista/8/10.
+2. .netframework 4.6 or above.

+### How To Use?
+1. Download release version(Please download the new version).
+2. Double click SecondDesktop.exe.

 ### Definitions
 ##### SD -- Second Desktop
 ##### SDA - Second Desktop App